CylonicRaider/hkv/README.md

 ## How do I use it?

-A typical setup would be to run the module as a server and to use the library in client programs to store data at the server.
+A typical setup would be to run the module as a server and to use the library in client programs to store data on the server.

 ### Installation